 Except for the keynote address by the President of the Association, and any address by the President of the United States, speakers delivering prepared speeches to the Representative Assembly should be advised that their remarks should be limited to 15 minutes.
-NEA candidates, statements of the chair and any other person(s) and/or item(s) outside the scope of member debate should not total more than 75 minutes daily.
+NEA candidates, and statements of the chair, any other person(s) and/or item(s) outside the scope of member debate should not total more than 75 minutes daily.
 People must speak virtually if they would induce more than one (1) hour of a security delay.

-If adopted, this provision would limit the total daily duration of speeches by candidates for NEA office, remarks of the presiding officer and officials, and items such as award ceremonies, videos, and other such content to 75 minutes, excluding the keynote address by the NEA president.
-In its implementation, this provision would require direct monitoring of all such agenda items to ensure that the cumulative time does not exceed the 75 minute daily maximum.
+If adopted, this provision would limit the total daily duration of speeches, remarks of persons outside the scope of member debate, and items such as award ceremonies, videos, and other such content to 75 minutes, excluding the keynote address by the NEA president, speeches and proceedings necessary for the nomination and election of NEA candidates for office, and statements of the presiding officer.
+In its implementation, this provision would require direct monitoring of all such agenda items to ensure that the cumulative time does not exceed the 75-minute daily maximum.